wlsf82/crud-protractor-backstopjs/README.md

 > In all test scenarios the relative URLs have to be concatenated with the following base URL: http://computer-database.herokuapp.com/

+> Remember to delete all browser's cookies and clear any session or local storage before each test!

-### When accessing the relative URL 'computers/new'
+### Test suite: when accessing the relative URL 'computers/new'
 - it shows an h1 element with text equal to 'Add a computer'
+#### happy path
+- when providing a random computer name, valid introduced and discontinued dates, and clicking submit
+  - it displays a warning message confirming the computer's successfully creation

 ## Automated tests